Associate in Arts (AA) (Transfer Degree)

 Completion Requirements

 Students must successfully complete all courses listed in the catalog for this program.
 Responsibility for understanding and meeting the requirements for graduation rests with the student.
 In accordance with Florida State Board of Education Administrative Rule 6A-10.02413 students must meet the Civic Literacy Competency requirement.
-For additional information regarding graduation requirements, please see the Graduation Requirements section of this Catalog.
+For additional information regarding graduation requirements, please see the Graduation section of this catalog.

 Transfer Guidelines